Delhi violence: In first conviction, court finds man guilty of setting house on fire

 Yadav was arrested on June 8 last year.
 The court had framed charges against him on August 3 this year, to which he had pleaded not guilty and claimed trial.

-Yadav’s lawyers had argued that the police had arrested only his client from a mob and also made no recovery from him, reported The Indian Express.
+Yadav’s lawyers had argued that the police had arrested only his client even though the incident had been committed by a large mob and had not made any recovery of incriminating evidence from him, reported The Indian Express.
 His lawyers had claimed that he was falsely implicated and pointed to a eight-day delay in registering the first information report.

 The prosecution, however, contended that Yadav was an “active member of the riotous mob” and that he was identified by the complainant in her supplementary statement.
 The police also presented two police witnesses and a public witness in the case.